Sharcoux/slider/README.md

 ### Changelog V 7.1.0:

  * Fix the slider value when using step > 1 and minimumValue != 0
+ * Prevent rerenders in the RangeSlider if the provided value prop has the same bounds as the current range

 ### Changelog V 7.0.0: